-The Friends of the 384th in England have joined together to establish a Museum on the grounds of the original Grafton Underwood Airfield.
-They have determined that, of the few remaining structures on the field, the Operations Block building provides the best starting point for their their Museum exhibit space.
-Much will need to be done to make it structurally sound and fit for adding artifacts and displays, but with the diverse skills and backgrounds of the Friends - and with a lot of help* - they should accomplish their goal, to
+Volunteers in England have organized to establish the 384th Bombardment Group Museum on the grounds of the original Grafton Underwood Airfield.
+They have determined that, of the few remaining structures on the field, the Operations Block building provides the best starting nexus for their their Museum.
+Much will need to be done to make it structurally sound and secure for adding artifacts and displays, but with the diverse skills, backgrounds, and energy of the volunteers - and with the support of the 384th Bomb Group, Inc. and others - they will accomplish their goal, to

-This is the original layout of the Ops Block Area at Grafton Underwood Airfield, which the Friends of the 384th refer to as the "Site".
-Orientation is "north-up."
+This is the original layout of the Ops Block Area at Grafton Underwood Airfield, which the volunteers refer to as the "Site".
+North is at the top in this view.

-A distant view to the north-northwest of the Operations Block.
-The Nissen Huts in the foreground house the Station H.Q.
+A distant view to the north-northwest of the Operations Block (Nissen huts obscure most of it).
+The Nissen huts in the foreground house the Station H.Q.
 Offices.

 A closer view, with a slightly more Northwesterly view direction.

 The Nissen hut housing Station H.Q. offices was located on the near foundation, and the farther foundation is the base of the Nissen hut which was used for the Finance Office, and others.

 A close-up view in the Northeasterly direction.